St Johns Shopping Centre, Liverpool: Stores

 Food and drink outlets at St Johns include KFC, McDonald's and Subway.
 There is also a branch of Wetherspoons, The Fall Well, which was previously a pet shop.

-St Johns is also home to one of Liverpool's largest group of independent retailers, ranging from baby clothing to beauty outlets.
-Such as long-standing and extremely popular stores such as Storm and Frocks to newer stores like Fifty1.
+St Johns is also home to one of Liverpool's largest group of independent retailers, ranging from baby clothing to beauty outlets, including stores such as Storm and Frocks and Fifty1.